San Michele in Isola

-San Michele in Isola is a Roman Catholic church, located on the Isola di San Michele, a small islet sited between Venice and Murano, which once sheltered a Camaldolese monastery (Monastero di S. Michele di Murano), but now houses the main cemetery of the city.
+San Michele in Isola is a Catholic church, located on the Isola di San Michele, a small islet sited between Venice and Murano, which once sheltered a Camaldolese monastery (Monastero di S. Michele di Murano), but now houses the main cemetery of the city.
 The monastery was mostly demolished in the 19th century, but the church remains, originally rebuilt starting in 1469.
-The church is dedicated to Saint Michael (Roman Catholic), the holder of the scales on Judgement Day, a fit guardian of the sleep of the faithful dead.
+The church is dedicated to Saint Michael, the holder of the scales on Judgement Day, a fit guardian of the sleep of the faithful dead.
 The island cemetery now includes the land of the formerly separate island of San Cristoforo.
 This church is sometimes referred to as San Michele di Murano, although this islet is separate from islands comprising that town.